-Examples of the Golden Ratio can be found in nature and in manmade artifacts, as well as buildings and even music.
+Examples of the Golden Ratio can be found in everyday life including nature and in manmade artifacts, as well as buildings and even music.
 The Golden Ratio is also called the Divine Ratio because it's an infinite number that can't be used as a whole number or fraction.
 The number is written as 1.62, an abbreviation of 1.618033989.
 This numeric value is known as Phi.
 You can find the Divine Ratio in all of nature.
 Mathematicians, musicians and artists also use the Golden Ratio.
 Due to its unique properties, many believe the Golden Ratio, Golden Rectangle (also known as the Golden Proportions), and the Golden Triangle to be divine.

 The Golden Ratio creates nearly perfect beauty in nature and art.
 When you start looking for examples of the Golden Ratio examples in everyday life, you may be surprised by the many instances it has been used by mankind to create some monumental buildings and structures.
 When used in architecture, the building is said to be created by using "sacred architecture."

 Phidias, the Greek sculptor, used the Golden Ratio in his work, especially when he began to work with the bands he sculpted just above the Parthenon columns.
 It's also important to note that the numeric value assigned to the Golden Ratio, Phi, was named in his honor.

 If you measure the dimensions of the Parthenon's exterior, you'll discover that it not only forms a Golden Rectangle, but that there are also many Golden Rectangles between the columns.
 The use of the Golden Ratio accounts for the genius and beauty of this example of sacred architecture.